zingaya/zbx_processes_monitor/README.md

 ## Description

 This template allows you to monitor various processes and services running on a system using Zabbix agent.
 Define a list of processes to be monitored, and the LLD will create the items regardless if the processes are currently running or not.
-And optionally set critical processes, and memory thresholds using macros.
+Optionally set critical processes, memory, and cpu thresholds using macros.
-Change the single item, that gets all the raw data, Zabbix active to passive based on your needs.
+Change item type that collects all the raw data, from Zabbix active to passive based on your needs.

 ## Overview